kacpertopolnicki/lect/README.md

 # todo

-- _center , _draw ... to take stack and return state
+1) add tests
+2) strengthen immutability of State
+   - verify that they don't change (images are not copied, can you make a numpy array immutable?)
-- ctrl-s ctrl-a parallel
+3) make the code after ctrl-s ctrl-a parallel
-- add documentation
+4) add documentation
-- setup code structure for pip
+5) setup code structure for pip
-- add tutorial to README.md
+6) add tutorial to README.md
-- configure key shortcuts in config file
+7) configure key shortcuts in config file
-- remove most calls to logger.debug
+9) remove most calls to logger.debug
-- read todos in code
+10) read todos in code
-- fade in and fade out of background